Frances

 The inciting incident occurs at 17 minutes when Frances is offered a contract with Paramount Pictures, disrupting her academic life and pulling her toward Hollywood stardom..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Frances actively chooses to fight the studio system rather than conform, refusing to play publicity games and speaking out against Hollywood phoniness., moving from reaction to action.
+This illustrates the protagonist's commitment to Frances actively chooses to fight the studio system rather than conform, refusing to play publicity games and speaking out against Hollywood phoniness., moving from reaction to action.

 The Collapse moment at 104 minutes (74% through) represents the emotional nadir.
 Here, Frances undergoes a transorbital lobotomy, a literal death of her spirit and identity, the most devastating violation of her selfhood., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.